AdaCore/training_material/courses/ada_essentials/050_array_types/08-array_aggregates.rst

    Ada 2022

-* You can nest iterators for arrays of arrays
+* Can nest iterators for arrays of arrays

   .. code:: Ada